Read Time: 6 minutes

 Most enterprise companies do well with locally branded searches, such as ‘Starbucks near me.’
 However, many consumers today are committed to non-branded searches.
 For instance, they search for ‘coffee shop’ on Google Search and Maps.

-To achieve the best visibility for non-branded search, your Google Business Profiles (GBPs) need to rank in the Google 3-Pack
+To achieve the best visibility for non-branded search, your Google Business Profiles (GBPs) must rank in the Google 3-Pack

 How much does ranking in the 3-Pack improve sales?